-Dr. Jennifer Primmer is a Registered Provisional Clinical Counsellor with the Canadian Professional Counsellor’s Association.
-She received a B.A Honors in Philosophy with an emphasis in Cognitive Science and a Minor in Law from Dalhousie University, a M.A in Philosophy from the University of Saskatchewan, and a Ph.D in Philosophy with an emphasis in Cognitive Science from McMaster University.
-Dr. Primmer has close to fifteen years of experience in research pertaining to issues surrounding emotions, consciousness, the mind/brain, cognition, and human behavior.
+Dr. Jennifer Primmer is a Registered Professional Counsellor with the Canadian Professional Counsellors Association.
+She is also an internationally certified Hypnotherapist with the National Guild of Hypnotists.
+Jennifer received her undergraduate degree in Philosophy with an emphasis in Cognitive Science and a Minor in Law from Dalhousie University, a Master’s degree in Philosophy from the University of Saskatchewan, and a Ph.D in Philosophy with an emphasis in Cognitive Science from McMaster University.

-Dr. Primmer is regularly engaged to speak at community-based events on a range of topics, including post-traumatic stress disorder, trauma, critical incident stress, resiliency, work-life balance, non-verbal communication, and stress management.
-In 2016, she organized a sold out gala in conjunction with Wounded Warriors Canada called PTSD911: An Evening Hope, benefiting veterans, first responders, and their families.
+life balance, non-verbal communication, and stress management.
+In 2016, she organized a sold-out gala in conjunction with Wounded Warriors Canada called PTSD911: An Evening Hope, benefiting veterans, first responders, and their families.

 In her spare time, Jennifer volunteers with Military Minds Inc. – an international organization comprised of combat veterans offering peer support services for veterans with post-traumatic stress disorder.
 As the resident “Doc”, she creates programs to assist veterans and their families overcome the struggles associated with occupational stress injuries.